fncokg/pandoc-tex-numbering/README.md

 - `number-tables`: Whether to number the tables.
 Default is `true`.
 - `number-equations`: Whether to number the equations.
 Default is `true`.
 - `number-sections`: Whether to number the sections.
 Default is `true`.
+- `number-theorems`: Whether to number the theorems.
+Default is `true`. **You MUST set the metadata `theorem-names` to the names of the theorems you defined in the LaTeX source code to make it work.**
 - `number-reset-level`: The level of the section that will reset the numbering.
 Default is 1.
 For example, if the value is 2, the numbering will be reset at every second-level section and shown as "1.1.1", "3.2.1" etc.
 - `section-max-levels`: The maximum level of the section numbering.
 Default is 10.
 - `data-export-path`: Where to export the filter data.
 Default is `None`, which means no data will be exported.
 If set, the data will be exported to the specified path in the JSON format.
 This is useful for further usage of the filter data in other scripts or filter-debugging.